-Expanded targeted outreach to businesses in the County Unincorporated Communities to inform them of compliance requirements under AB 1826 and AB 341.
+Expanded targeted outreach to businesses and multifamily residences in the County Unincorporated Communities to inform them of compliance requirements under AB 1826 and AB 341.
 Outreach is geared towards businesses that are not yet in compliance with the current recycling laws and provides information on how to obtain additional recycling services.
+During this quarter, reports were provided to 73 multi-family complexes with more than 20 units and included recommendations on ways to enhance recycling programs.
+We distributed 717 in-unit recycling bins and 818 reusable recycling bags to multi-family residents to facilitate and support recycling efforts.